CYBERPOWERPC Gamer Master GMA1392A Review

-PROS: Very affordable for the components inside.
-Speedy AMD Ryzen 7 processor and dedicated GPU.
-Plenty of SSD storage.
+- Speedy AMD Ryzen 7 processor and dedicated GPU

 The Gamer Master GMA1392A is different.
 While many DIY-ers extol the adrenaline of building an own gaming desktop, this pre-built PC instead provides almost all you need running straight away.
 And, it does so at a surprisingly affordable price considering the beastly components packed within.
 For most of us, a plug and play system is more than ideal as most deliver even better gaming experience at prices palatable to most PC gamers out in the market for a new rig.

 With Nvidia’s GeForce GT 1030 graphics card and a fresh AMD Ryzen 7 processor, this tower is sweetly upgradable, offers smooth HD gaming experience for enthusiast gamers and proficiency for general tasks with little fuss.
 For budget gamers and professional creatives/artists, the Gamer Master GMA1392A an excellent starting point.

 This year’s Gamer Master Series uses the same standard tower as its predecessor from last year, except for a few tweaks to accommodate the different power supply units.
 The RGB-lit casing stands at 18.7 by 8.2 by 18.5 inches (HWD), all black brushed aluminum.
 The front panel is solid black cover with a CyberPowerPC logo on the lower flank, a move away from the three concentric circles in its predecessor from last year.